Aerial view of a small beach with turquoise water, cliffs, and forest under a cloudy sky.

-Why you should Visit The Coromandel Peninsula
+Why You Should Visit The Coromandel Peninsula

 Tucked away in New Zealand's North Island, the Coromandel Peninsula, or the Coromandel, is a slice of paradise that deserves a spot on your bucket list.
 Dreamy golden beaches, lush forests, and a chill coastal town vibe with scenery straight out of a postcard - the Coromandel has it all!
 A group of our New Zealand Travel Specialists have just recently been on a trip up north to the Coromandel and have given me a list of all the best activities, sights to see, and places to be!
 Here's why you should be putting the Coromandel peninsula on your next holiday destination list for 2024 and beyond.